bata24/gef/docs/SUPPORTED-MODE.md

        - x64
     - Guest (PE)
        - x86 and x64
-- Note
+- Notes
     - You must run `winedbg` on `localhost`.
     - This is experimental support, so some commands may not work.

-## With qemu-system for android kernel (when using Android Studio)
+## With Qemu-system for Android kernel (when using Android Studio)
 - Usage
     - Start as `emulator -avd <AVD_NAME> -no-audio -no-snapshot -qemu -s` to listen on `localhost:1234`.
         - If `-no-audio -no-snapshot` are not necessary, you can remove them.